ChezJe/ExperimentManager4SimBiology/README.md

 2. **Nonlinear mixed effects -** an example where 1- and 2-compartment models are fitted against the Phenobarbital dataset described in [3] with different covariate expressions using SAEM.

 <br />

+To open a project, start the Experiment Manager app and in the App open the associated *ExperimentProject.prj* file.

 <br />
 <br />